For me, ‘yoga’ means wholeness.

 My understanding of yoga is extremely wide.
 At this extreme, it has to do with almost nothing.
-I do, however, study in a recognizable, modern lineage that is dear to my heart.
+I do, however, love practicing modern yoga at the studios…

 Tips from friends: